gnieboer/tsp-redesign/pages/making-contributions/contribution-types.md

 contributions, but not incentive pay, special pay, or bonus pay.**

-To make a catch-up contributions, use your agency’s or service’s payroll website (e.g., Employee Express, myPay, LiteBlue, EBIS, or NFC-EPP) or complete the Catch-Up Contribution Election, _Form TSP-1-C_ (or TSP-U-1-C for uniformed services) and submit it to your payroll office.
+To make a catch-up contributions, use your agency’s or service’s payroll website (e.g., Employee Express, myPay, LiteBlue, EBIS, or NFC-EPP) or complete the Catch-Up Contribution Election form, _Form TSP-1-C_ (or TSP-U-1-C for uniformed services) and submit it to your payroll office.
 Download the [form](#) or call the ThriftLine at 1-877-968-3778 and choose option 3 to request a copy.